The National Disabled Veterans Winter Sports Clinic is the world leader in rehabilitation.

 1. Updated Design

-Users will get a sense that this program is still active and thriving when see the site is refreshed with a modern interface.
+Users will get a sense that this program is still active and thriving when they see the site is refreshed with a modern interface.

 2. User Flow Improvements

-Users will find what they need faster equaling more participants/volunteers and sponsorships/donations.
+Users will find what they need faster, equaling more participants/volunteers and sponsorships/donations.

 3. Content Management Happiness